Thank You to Our Partners and Supporters

-Clean Energy Group, American Microgrid Solutions, Connecticut Department of Energy & Environmental Protection, Connecticut Green Bank, Connecticut Insurance Department, New Buildings Institute, Yale Center on Climate Change and Health; funded by the U.S. Department of Energy Office of Energy Efficiency & Renewable Energy (EERE).
+Clean Energy Group, American Microgrid Solutions, Connecticut Department of Energy & Environmental Protection, Connecticut Green Bank, Connecticut Insurance Department, New Buildings Institute, Yale Center on Climate Change and Health; funded by the U.S. Department of Energy Office of Energy Efficiency & Renewable Energy (EERE) under the Building Technologies Offices.

 First Project Phase: October 1, 2023 – March 31, 2025